The principal formal requirements for the PhD in history are as follows:

 Students take four to six courses in their general field, including at least two appropriate general field seminars that must be taken for a grade, not P/N. The written examination that follows is evaluated by at least three members of the faculty.
 During the weeks preceding this exam, students have an opportunity to consult with their advisory committee concerning the format and the questions it will contain.

 The specialization is the specific area of study within the general field in which the student expects to write a dissertation.
 The specialization is defined by agreement between the student and the appropriate advisory committee led by a major advisor.
-Examples of specializations include colonial North America, preindustrial southern Africa, medieval religious and intellectual history, the Old Regime and the French Revolution, the Reformation, the Renaissance, modern Germany, the history of the American South, American cultural history, and the history of science.
+Examples of specializations include colonial North America, preindustrial southern Africa, medieval religious and intellectual history, the Italian Renaissance, eastern and central European history, modern France, the history of the American South, U.S. empire, North American frontiers and borderlands, and slavery in west-central Africa.

-Students take four to six graded courses in their specialization field, followed by an oral examination evaluated by their advisory committee.
+Students take four to six graded courses in their specialization field, followed by an oral examination evaluated by at least two members of the faculty.
 The course work includes at least two quarters of research as well as such work in other departments and programs as is deemed appropriate.

 The total number of courses taken in the general field and the specialization must add up to 10.

 The minor field is an area of study in which the student wishes to acquire teaching competence or which he or she selects out of methodological or topical interest.
 The definition and courses of study in the field are established by the student during the first year, in consultation with his or her advisor and other relevant faculty members.
 The field must be concerned with a geographical and/or thematic area completely different from the student's general field, unless it is a comparative field.
-Examples of minor fields include early modern Europe, the early modern Islamic world, 20th-century America, modern China, comparative empires, twentieth-century international relations, the history of race in Africa, the Jews in Europe, the history of medicine, global Christianity, comparative slavery, the history of science and technology, and gender history.
+Examples of minor fields include early modern Europe, the early modern Islamic world, modern China, comparative empires, twentieth-century international relations, the history of race in Africa, Jewish studies, the history of medicine, global Christianity, comparative slavery, the history of science and technology, environmental history, and gender history.

 Students take three courses in the minor field.
 At least two of the minor field courses are graded.
 The minor field sequence is completed by an oral examination, unless the committee deems a written exercise more useful.
 Ideally, the courses entail working with more than one faculty member; minor field exams are always administered and evaluated by two or more professors.